Prompting System

 Text Input with Autocomplete

-For text inputs where you want to provide autocomplete suggestions, use the prompt_suggestions
+For text inputs where you want to provide autocomplete suggestions, use the prompt_suggestions parameter:

 username: PositionalArg[str] = Arg(